davebraze/david-braze/content/views/views.md

 communication, and how well it supports other abilites that depend on it.

-People in literate societies, like ours, often think of the abilities to write and to read as a part of language, inseparable from it, but they aren't.
-Actually, ***writing and reading are "language-adjacent" skills***.
+People in literate societies, like ours, often think of the abilities to write and to read as a part of language.
+They are often considered the most important parts of language, but they aren't.
+Actually,
+***writing and reading are "language-adjacent" skills***.
 They come after language, and they depend on language, but they don't come nearly as easily or naturally as speaking and understanding speech.
+Language gets along just fine without writing or reading, but the opposite is not true.

-Understanding the how and why of this basic truth about writing and reading is ***an important goal of my research***.
+Understanding the how and why of this basic truth about writing and reading, and its implications for education, is ***an important goal of my research***.

 **More to come....**